Audit Management is used to trace the granting or denial of rights. To access it, select Audit Management from the Security Manager menu.

 Creating audit statements

-- Select Security Manager > Audit Management.
+- In version 11.1 and earlier, select Security Manager > Audit Management.

 - In the Order field, indicate the priority level of this statement, which will determine the order in which the audit records are read.
 Lower values take precedence over higher ones.
 For example, a statement with an order of 10 is read before a statement with an order of 50; likewise, one with an order of 50 is read before one with an order of 100.